lokeshgadesula/lokeshgadesula/README.md

 - 👋 Hi, I’m @lokeshprasanth.
 - 👀 I’m interested in cybersecurity and webdesigning..
-- 🌱 I’m currently learning Python & JavaScript...
+- 🌱 I’m currently expanding my skills Python, Java & JavaScript.
 - 🤭 Intrested to explore space and No gravity areas.
 - 💞️ I’m looking to collaborate.
-- 💪 If you are good at something.
-Never do it for free.
+- 💪 If you are good at something, Never do it for free.
 - 📫 Contact me lokeshgadesula14@gmail.com.

 ### Connect with me: